Anna20041983/data_representation_project_2023/README.md

  - python server.py - to run the application in the development environment on http://127.0.0.1:5000
  - to stop the application use ctrl + C and deactivate.bat

+Application can also be run on https://annak83.pythonanywhere.com/ or with a login on: https://annak83.pythonanywhere.com/login (same login details as above)

+Github repository for hosting: https://github.com/Anna20041983/deploytopythonanywhere

 ***

 ## Author